Generalized Mahler measures of Laurent polynomials: Acknowledgements

 \section{Acknowledgements}

 I express my deepest gratitude to my Ph.D. supervisor, Matilde Lal\'in, for her invaluable assistance and support, and for sharing several ideas that have enriched this work.
-I am grateful to Andrew Granville for his useful comments and enlightening discussions.
-I am also thankful to Ali Zahabi for helpful discussions on Ronkin functions and generalized Mahler measure.
+I am indebted to the anonymous referee for helpful remarks that greatly improved the exposition of this article.
+I am grateful to Andrew Granville and Christopher Deninger for their useful comments and enlightening discussions.
+I am also thankful to Ali Zahabi for helpful discussions on Ronkin functions and the generalized Mahler measure.
 Finally, I would like to express my gratitude to the Facult\'e des \'etudes sup\'erieurs et postdoctorales (bourses d'excellence) of the Universit\'e de Montr\'eal, the Institute des sciences math\'ematiques and the Centre de recherches math\'ematiques for their financial support.